-The internal structure for the V{CCP} analog input is shown in Figure 22.
-The input circuit consists of an input protection diode, an attenuator, plus a capacitor to form a first-order low-pass filter that gives the input immunity to high frequency noise.
+The internal structure for the analog inputs is shown in Figure 22.
+The input circuit consists of an input protection diode, an attenuator, plus a capacitor to form a first-order low-pass filter that gives input immunity to high frequency noise.